Robust Quickest Change Detection in Non-Stationary Processes: Abstract

 \section{Abstract}

-Optimal algorithms are developed for robust detection of changes in non-stationary processes.
-These are processes in which the distribution of the data after change varies with time.
-The decision-maker does not have access to precise information on the post-change distribution.
-It is shown that if the post-change non-stationary family has a distribution that is least favorable in a well-defined sense, then the algorithms designed using the least favorable distributions are robust and optimal.
-Non-stationary processes are encountered in public health monitoring and space and military applications.
-The robust algorithms are applied to real and simulated data to show their effectiveness.
+\rcn{Exactly and asymptotically optimal algorithms are developed for robust detection of changes in non-stationary processes.
+In non-stationary processes, the distribution of the data after change varies with time.
+The decision maker does not have access to precise information on the post-change distribution.
+It is shown that if the post-change non-stationary family has a distribution that is least favorable in a well-defined sense, then the algorithms designed using the least favorable laws are robust optimal.
+This is the first result where an exactly robust optimal solution is obtained in a non-stationary setting, where the least favorable law is also allowed to be non-stationary.
+Examples of non-stationary processes encountered in public health monitoring and space and military applications are provided.
+Our robust algorithms are also applied to real and simulated data to show their effectiveness.}